MicrosoftDocs/dataexplorer-docs/data-explorer/create-cluster-database-quickstart.md

 ---
 title: "Quickstart: Create an Azure Data Explorer cluster and database"
-description: In this quickstart, you learn how to create an Azure Data Explorer cluster and database, and ingest data. ms.reviewer: mblythe ms.topic: quickstart ms.date: 07/02/2023
+description: In this quickstart, you learn how to create an Azure Data Explorer cluster and database. ms.reviewer: mblythe ms.topic: quickstart ms.date: 07/02/2023